C# 8: Nullable Reference Types

 }

-3. For each file remove the directive, add the nullable annotations, and fix warnings.
-Start with the files that have the least dependencies.
-This way the new warnings should only appear in the file where you remove the directive.
+3. For each file, remove the directive, add nullable annotations, and fix warnings.
+Start with the files that have the fewest dependencies.
+This way, new warnings will only appear in the file where you remove the directive.

 You have finished when there are no more #nullable disable in your code!